Trump considering a visit to Korean DMZ

-(CNN)President Donald Trump is considering a visit to the demilitarized zone between North and South Korea during his scheduled trip to Seoul, South Korea, ahead of the G-20 summit, according to a South Korean government official.
+Seoul, South Korea (CNN)President Donald Trump is considering a visit to the demilitarized zone between North and South Korea during his scheduled trip to Seoul, South Korea, after the G-20 summit, according to a South Korean government official.

 A South Korean Blue House official told CNN that there are no plans for Trump to meet with South Korean President Moon Jae-In or Chairman Kim Jong Un during his visit to Seoul, which will be Saturday and Sunday.

-Note: CORRECTION: This story has been updated to reflect that Trump is considering visiting the DMZ after the G-20 summit.